The Winterthur Library

 The collection consists of forty-nine photographs taken by Thorpe in a studio, outdoors, and in people's houses, and thirty-nine trade editions of newspapers as described below.

 Photographs in the collection were taken by Thorpe in a studio, outdoors, and in people's houses.
 The twenty-one studio shots are portraits of family members, children, and young adults in their best dress.
 In addition to the subjects, studio props, wicker furniture, children's chairs, and background settings are depicted.
 The twenty-one outdoor photos show domestic architecture and street scenes in a small town in turn-of-the-century America.
 Finally, there are five interior views.
-Two show Thorpe's waiting room; two are of a coffin surrounded with flowers reflecting mourning customs in Lowell, Massachusetts; and one depicts a dining room set up for a party.
+Two show Thorpe's waiting room; two are of coffins surrounded with flowers reflecting mourning customs in Lowell, Massachusetts; and one depicts a dining room set up for a party (possibly for Roy Thorpe's wedding reception).

 ORGANIZATION

-The collection is organized into six series of photographs (Thorpe family photos, photos taken while an apprentice, tintypes, studio portraits, outdoor photos, and interior scenes), plus a seventh series of newspapers.
+The collection is organized into six series of photographs (Thorpe family photos, photos taken while an apprentice, tintype, studio portraits, outdoor photos, and interior scenes), plus a seventh series of newspapers.

 PROVENANCE